 - Identify witnesses.
 If someone witnessed your accident, get their information.
 You may need to refer back to their account of the incident later.

 - Take photos.
 Take photos of the area, including any tools or equipment that may have played a role in the accident.

 - Write an account.
 You will likely be asked to make statements about you claim multiple times.
 Having a detailed account that was written while the accident was still fresh in your mind can help keep your statements concise and accurate.

 - Contact an attorney.
 Even if you plan on going through workers’ compensation, contacting an experienced attorney can help ensure you are receiving a fair amount.
 Thomas J. Henry offers free consultations to all injured victims.
+Our firm has offices in Corpus Christi, San Antonio, Dallas, Austin, and Houston serving clients across Texas and nationwide.
 Our attorneys are available 24/7 – seven days a week.